-Aromatherapy for children has been used historically to heal, soothe and lighten mood.
+Aromatherapy for children has been used historically to heal, soothe and lighten a child’s mood.
 Imagine having the ability to help reduce stress, improve sleep, reduce anxiety, calm a fretful, teething child or soothe cuts by simply using a few of nature’s essential oils correctly.
-Aromatherapy provides a highly effective and pleasurable way of treating a range of conditions, both physical and emotional.
+Aromatherapy – essential oils – provides a highly effective and pleasurable way of treating various conditions, both physical and emotional.

 Robert Tisserand, Essential Oil Safety

 Examples of how essential oils and aromatherapy are used with children – historically and presently

 - Chamomile, Melissa, and Fennel used as a massage oil or taken as herb tea, soothe a variety of tummy-aches and the concerns that can lead to stomachaches, such as frayed nerves, anxiety, and overexcitability.